Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Constraints on Low Scale

-while the recent ATLAS announcement \cite{ATLAS:2020cjb} puts a more stringent constraint at $13\%$.
 In some specific seesaw scenarios discussed above, electroweak multiplets are also introduced which couple directly to SM leptons.
 For example, the type II seesaw scenario considers a $SU(2)_L$ triplet which gives rise to a doubly charged physical scalar.
 Search for same sign dileptons at the LHC puts strict bound on such scalars, depending upon its branching ratio into specific leptonic final states \cite{Aaboud:2017qph}.
 Roughly, doubly charged scalar with masses below 800 GeV are currently disfavoured from such searches.
+Precision electroweak data can also rule out certain mass ranges of physical scalars belonging to this triplet \cite{Kanemura:2012rs}.
 The radiative seesaw model discussed above also contains an additional scalar doublet $\chi$ which remains inert (it does not acquire vev).
 The components of the doublet are also constrained from precision measurements as well as direct searches.
 For example, it strongly constrains the decay channel $Z \rightarrow \chi_1 \chi_2$ requiring $m_{\chi_1} + m_{\chi_2} > m_Z$.
 Here $\chi_{1,2}$ are real and imaginary parts of the neutral component of $\chi$, as defined before.
 Similar lower bound applies to the charged component of $\chi$ as well.
 Additionally, LEP precision data also rule out the region $m_{\chi_1} < 80 \; {\rm GeV}, m_{\chi_2} < 100 \; {\rm GeV}, m_{\chi_2} - m_{\chi_1} > 8 \;{\rm GeV}$ \cite{Lundstrom:2008ai}.
 Invisible Higgs decay constraints are applicable on neutral components in a way similar to the singlet scalar DM mentioned before.

 As we show below, DM phenomenology in the GeV scale depends crucially on the gauge portal only and hence the bounds on scalar sector can be satisfied independently.
 In the gauge sector also, we find that for keV or smaller mass splitting between the two DM candidates, the constraints on lifetime of heavier DM dominates over all other constraints.
 For larger mass splitting where only one DM is present, the flavour bounds on gauge portal can become more relevant.
+Similarly, the bounds from observed neutrino mass squared differences and mixing can also be independently satisfied without affecting the phenomenology related to XENON1T excess and dark matter.